 Try a product formulated with all three ingredients

 If you’re not sure how to go about layering retinol, hyaluronic acid, and vitamin C, keep things simple by using a product that’s formulated with all three ingredients.
-For morning routines, we love the L’Oréal Paris RevitaLift Triple Power Day Anti-Aging Moisturizer.
+For morning routines, we love the L’Oréal Paris RevitaLift Triple Power Moisturizer with SPF 30.
 This moisturizing cream with vitamin C, Pro-Retinol, and hyaluronic acid visibly reduces the appearance of wrinkles and helps firm and brighten the skin.
-Plus, it’s suitable for all skin types, making it a great pick for those new to retinol.
+Plus, it’s formulated with broad-spectrum SPF 30 sunscreen to help protect your skin against damaging UVA and UVB rays.

 Alternate vitamin C And retinol daily